BY RICHARD BENNETT

 Purpose of the Gospel: to reveal God’s righteousness: That the righteousness of God without the law is manifested is the purpose of the Gospel.

 What is declared is not human works righteousness of any kind, but rather it is God’s righteousness in the Lord Jesus Christ that is revealed.
-The Gospel is the demonstration in concrete historical fact of the righteous judgment of God.
-Before His all Holy nature, sin had to be punished and true righteousness established.
+The Gospel is the demonstration in the concrete historical fact of the righteous judgment of God.
+Before His all Holy nature, sin had to be punished, and true righteousness established.
 This has been accomplished in the faithful obedience of the Lord Christ Jesus and His propitiatory sacrifice.
 Christ’s faithfulness is proclaimed in v.
 22, “even the righteousness of God which is by faith of Jesus Christ.”

 When the Bible declares that justification is God’s gift to the believer, it also shows in few words what this justification is.
 Justification is found in and of Christ.
 It is the demonstration of the faithfulness of Jesus Christ, even unto death.
 Such perfect rectitude is of God, and from God, “even the righteousness of God which is by faith of Jesus Christ” (v.
 22).